University of Rochester

 University of Rochester Fire Prevention Guidelines

-It is the policy of the university that any known or suspected fire or activated fire alarm must be immediately reported to the campus Security department.
-This can be done by either activating a fire alarm pull station or using a telephone to call ext.
-13.
+It is the policy of the University that any known or suspected fire or activated fire alarm must be immediately reported to the Public Safety Department.
+This can be done by either activating a fire alarm pull station or using a telephone to call 275-3333, X13 from a University phone or #413 from AT&T/Cingular or Verizon cell phones.

-Based upon established guidelines, the campus Security department will notify the local fire department in the event of an activated fire alarm, reported fire, or suspected fire.
-Student residents or residence life staff should not call the local fire department unless they are unable to contact the campus Security department.
+Based upon established guidelines, the Public Safety Department will notify the local fire department in the event of an activated fire alarm, reported fire, or suspected fire.
+Student residents or residence life staff should not call the local fire department unless they are unable to contact the Public Safety Department.

 All student residents must immediately evacuate student facilities upon activation of a fire alarm.
 Failure to do so will result in strict disciplinary measures and possible criminal prosecution.

-Upon emergency evacuation of a student residence facility, student residents must never reenter the building without direct authorization (not here say or rumor) by a senior residence life staff member, the fire department, a campus Security officer, or other ‘competent authority.’
+Upon emergency evacuation of a student residence facility, student residents must never reenter the building without direct authorization (not here say or rumor) by a senior residence life staff member, the fire department, a Public Safety Officer, Fire Safety staff or other ‘competent authority.’

 Be it known that at a fire incident scene where the fire department has been summoned, the highest-ranking fire department official is in command and control of the scene.